livekit/node-sdks/packages/livekit-rtc/README.md

 }
 ```

+You may find it useful to adjust the `responseTimeoutMs` parameter, which allows you to set the amount of time you will wait for a response.
+We recommend keeping this value as low as possible while still satisfying the constraints of your application.

-#### Error Handling
+#### Errors

-LiveKit is a dynamic realtime environment and calls can fail for various reasons:
+LiveKit is a dynamic realtime environment and calls can fail for various reasons.

+Built-in errors:

-The recipient doesn't support the requested method (RPC_ERROR_UNSUPPORTED_METHOD)
+- RPC_ERROR_UNSUPPORTED_METHOD (`lk-rpc.unsupported-method`): The recipient hasn't registered a handler for the requested method
-The call times out waiting for an acknowledgment (RPC_ERROR_ACK_TIMEOUT)
+- RPC_ERROR_CONNECT_TIMEOUT (`lk-rpc.connection-timeout`): The request timed out before establishing a connection (see `connectionTimeoutMs`)
-The call times out waiting for a response (RPC_ERROR_RESPONSE_TIMEOUT)
+- RPC_ERROR_RESPONSE_TIMEOUT (`lk-rpc.response-timeout`): The request timed out while waiting for a response (see `responseTimeoutMs`)
+- RPC_ERROR_RECIPIENT_DISCONNECTED (`lk-rpc.recipient-disconnected`): The recipient left the room prior to returning a response.

-In addition, you may throw errors in your method handler to return an error back to the caller.
+In addition, you may throw your own error in the request handler and it's `message` will be returned to the caller on a new error object (e.g. `throw new Error('my-error-details')` will be received by the requester with `error.message` populated).

 ## Examples

-- [`publish-wav`](https://github.com/livekit/node-sdks/tree/main/examples/publish-wav): connect to a room and publish a wave file
+- [`publish-wav`](https://github.com/livekit/node-sdks/tree/main/examples/publish-wav): connect to a room and publish a .wave file
+- [ `rpc`](https://github.com/livekit/node-sdks/tree/main/examples/rpc): simple back-and-forth RPC interaction

 ## Getting help / Contributing

-Please join us on [Slack](https://livekit.io/join-slack) to get help from our devs/community.
+Please join us on [Slack](https://livekit.io/join-slack) to get help from our devs & community.
 We welcome your contributions and details can be discussed there.